dyc3/senior-design/monolith-discovery.typ

 = Monolith Discovery <Chapter::MonolithDiscovery>

-To connect, the load balancer must must know the network addresses of the monoliths, and this process of figuring out where the monoliths are is discovery.
-This is a crucial step when considering the point of the load balancer is to distribute incoming connections more efficently.
-Discovery must be a continual process since new connections can always appear and old ones can dissappear.
+To connect, the load balancer must know the network addresses of the monoliths, and this process of figuring out where the monoliths are is discovery.

+This is crucial to the ability of the balancer to function when considering the point of the load balancer is to distribute incoming connections more efficently.
+Discovery must be a continual process since new connections can always appear.
+When an active connection disconnects, the discoverer should keep track of this so the balancer can free space.

-Before anything else, the discoverer within the load balancer needs a host or ip address to find the monolith instance since the balancer and monolith aren't dependent on one another and a port to listen on for incoming connections.
-After connecting, the discoverer must continuously listen on the specified port for new incoming connections and keep track of disconnections as mentioned before.
+Before anything else, the discoverer needs a host or ip address to find the monolith instance since the balancer and monolith aren't dependent on one another, and a port to listen on for incoming connections.
+After connecting, the discoverer must continuously listen on the specified port for new incoming connections and keep track of any disconnections.
+The balancer should also be updated regularly on the results of the discovery process.

+#figure(
+  image("figures/general-class-discovery.svg", height: 50%, width: 50%),
+  caption: "Class Diagram for Generic Monolith Discovery Process."
+) <Figure::general-class-discovery>

+#figure(
+  image("figures/general-sequence-discovery.svg", height: 50%, width: 50%),
+  caption: "Sequence Diagram for General Monolith Discovery Process."
+) <Figure::general-sequence-discovery>

 == Implementation